Force and Laws of Motion: Laws and Real-Life Examples

 ⇒ F = ma

 Ques.
-Name the three laws of motion.
+Write about the force and laws of motion.
 (2 Marks)

 • Newton’s first law of motion: This law states that a body can’t change its state of rest or motion by itself unless some external force acts on it.